 What can I do to help my toddler conquer their fear of the dark?

 You want to offer reassurance and assistance, but avoid being so realistic you feed into the fear.
 You don’t want to make your toddler think the imaginary reasoning behind their freight is real.

 What not to do to try to get rid of a fear of the dark:

 -Don’t make light of your child’s fears or act like it’s a baby thing.
-Teasing your child, even if that’s not your aim, will not help him/her overcome their fear of the dark.
+Teasing your child, even if seems like a playful joke, will not help them overcome their fear of the dark.
 Don’t try to rationalize away their created issue.

 -Don’t punish night-time waking or difficulty falling asleep due to a fear of the dark.
 You can’t discipline away fears.

 -Don’t cuddle too much.
 For example, if you spend several hours each night sitting by your child’s bedside until they fall asleep, you’re over doing it.
 You’re giving your toddler a reason to believe their fears are real, because you seemingly feel they are.